alinakazzaa/SQ-handbook/README.md

 ![Future Plans](/resources/sprints/future.png)

+8. Explain how the Velocity metric is calculated at the end of each sprint, and how that feeds into planning for the next Sprint

 ### Test Driven Development

 To ensure code is consistent and to minimise bugs, each piece of functionality must be tested before code is written using this functionality.